SAP-samples/teched2023-AD266/exercises/ex3/README.md

 3. You can now use the generated client to consume the remote OpenAPI service for the next exercise.

-## Exercise 3.3 - Use Typed OData client to consume remote OpenAPI service
+## Exercise 3.3 - Use typed client to consume remote OpenAPI service

 1. Let's start using the generated client in the `RegistrationServiceHandler` and first try to fetch a destination for the remote OpenAPI service.
    Add the following code inside the class.